Gravity-Bridge/Gravity-Docs/docs/frontend-creation.md

 // USDC ERC20 contract address
 let erc20 = "0xA0b86991c6218b36c1d19D4a2e9Eb0cE3606eB48"
 let destination = "gravity18xvpj53vaupyfejpws5sktv5lnas5xj2kwracl"
-// amount of USDC to send
+// amount of USDC to send, since USDC has 6 decimals divide any value here by 1*10^decimals for the
-let amount = 50000
+// whole number of USDC.
+You should use the ERC20 decimals() call for this since tokens have different values let amount = 50000

 // approve must only be called once on the ERC20, in this example